 Student Code of Conduct Process

-Primary supervision of the Student Code of Conduct process rests with the vice president and dean of students.
-The associate dean of student affairs is responsible for advising the vice president and dean of students on administration of the Student Code of Conduct process.
+The Division of Student Affairs is responsible for managing the Student Code of Conduct process.
+The associate dean of student affairs is responsible for advising the chief experience officer and the vice president and dean of students on administration of the Student Code of Conduct process.

-The vice president and dean of students or designee has the authority to determine those very serious violations of the university’s Student Code of Conduct that require immediate attention.
+The vice president and dean of students or designee has the authority to immediately address serious violations of the university’s Student Code of Conduct.

-The day-to-day safety and health operations and business practices of Quinnipiac do not fall under the purview of the code of conduct process.
-Furthermore, an officer of Quinnipiac or a duly authorized individual acting on behalf of Quinnipiac may take immediate action toward a person(s), if that person(s) is perceived to be a threat to his/her life, health or safety and/or that of others.
+An officer of Quinnipiac or a duly authorized individual acting on behalf of Quinnipiac may take immediate action toward a person(s), if that person(s) is perceived to be a threat to their life, health or safety and/or that of others.

 Basic Policies and Principles

-Excessive legalism can be a disservice to Quinnipiac and its community of students, faculty and staff.
-Legal counsel/attorneys, parents and/or family members are not permitted to participate in any conduct meeting.
-A member of the Quinnipiac faculty, staff (excluding any relative employed by the university) or student body may attend the meeting in the role of an adviser.
-Advisers serve as a moral and emotional support for students during conduct meetings, and can assist them with their meeting preparation.
-Advisers are not permitted to advocate for a student or speak on their behalf during a conduct meeting.
-Students who are witnesses to an incident or are involved in the same student conduct matter cannot serve as advisers.
+A student accused of violating the Student Code of Conduct may have an adviser attend the conduct meeting and/or appeal meeting.
+A Quinnipiac faculty member or staff member (excluding any relative employed by the university) may attend the conduct meeting and/or appeal meeting in the role of an adviser.
+Advisers serve as a moral and emotional support for students during conduct and/or appeal meetings, and can assist them with their meeting preparation.
+Advisers are not permitted to advocate for a student or speak on their behalf during a conduct and/or appeal meeting.
+Any person who is a witness to or otherwise involved in the same student conduct matter cannot serve as adviser.
+Please note legal counsel/attorneys, and parents and/or family members are not permitted to participate in any conduct meeting or appeal meeting.

 Quinnipiac reserves the right to amend the Student Code of Conduct or related processes at any time.

 Quinnipiac University fosters respect for each individual by honoring the differences inherent among people.
 As a community of learners and scholars, we recognize and appreciate our common humanity.
-As such, bias-related violations of the Student Code of Conduct directed toward a person or group because of factors such as race, religion, ethnicity, ability, national origin, age, gender identity, gender expression, sex, sexual orientation or veteran status may be assessed enhanced sanctions.
+As such, bias-related violations of the Student Code of Conduct directed toward a person or group because of factors such as race, color, religion, gender, age, marital status, national origin, ancestry, alienage, physical or mental disability, sexual orientation, gender identity or expression, genetic information, veteran status or any other characteristic protected by law may be assessed enhanced sanctions.
+Additional information regarding bias-related incidents can be found in the university’s Discrimination, Discriminatory Harassment, and Bias-Motivated Acts and Behavior Policy.

 Fines and Restitution for Damages